 - There Is No Kill Like Overkill: Arboris, Grove Dragon becomes stronger if you can bring your Life Points to over 100, a.k.a. above your starting life total.
-His level 1 and 2 stats are pretty decent, but at level 3, he becomes strong enough to one-shot an opponent.
+His level 1 and 2 stats are relatively ok, but at level 3, he becomes strong enough to one-shot an opponent.
 Thing is, if you somehow still manage to have 100+ life by the time you summon a level 3 Arboris, you should be winning already...

 - This Looks Like a Job for Aquaman: Some cards are only useful in specific situations